 The directors of John Laing Group plc and its investing subsidiaries have undertaken their own review of the impact of Covid-19.
 The value of the John Laing group's investment portfolio comprises investments in PPP and renewable energy assets, a large proportion of which have revenue and returns not at a material risk of reduction as a result of Covid-19.
-While the John Laing group is seeing an adverse impact on the value of its investments from macroeconomic factors as well as a slow-down in its value enhancements programme, these are not significant in the context of the overall investment portfolio valuation which at 31 December 2019 stood at £1,768 million.
-Delays are arising in the procurement of new PPP projects by public bodies, which could limit increases in the portfolio in 2020.
-On the other hand, the current environment also creates scope for late-stage entries and M&A opportunities.
-Further, delays in procurement could result in lower bid costs being incurred by the Company in 2020, and offsetting the possible adverse impact from a reduction in new investments is delays to divestment processes.
+While the John Laing group has seen an adverse impact on the value of its investments from macroeconomic factors as well as a slow-down in its value enhancements programme, these are not significant in the context of the overall investment portfolio valuation which at 31 December 2019 stood at £1,768 million and at 30 June 2020 stood at £1,603 million.
+Delays have arisen in the procurement of new PPP projects by public bodies, which could limit increases in the portfolio in 2020.
+On the other hand, the current environment has also created scope for late-stage entries and M&A opportunities.
+Further, delays in procurement has resulted in lower bid costs being incurred by the Company in 2020.

-Overall, while certain of the assets in John Laing group's portfolio have been impacted by the lockdown, the impact is not expected to be significant in the context of the investment valuation at 31 December 2019 and by extension is not expected to materially impact the Company.
+Overall, while certain of the assets in John Laing group's portfolio have been impacted by the lockdown, the impact has not been significant in the context of the investment valuation at 31 December 2019 and especially has not been significant on the Group's investments in the region in which the Company operates.
+By extension, Covid-19 is not expected to materially impact the Company.

 The Company had net liabilities at 31 December 2019 and is reliant on the support of its parent company to be able to meet its liabilities as they fall due.
-The Directors have concluded that this support is still present, as evidenced by the letter of support from John Laing Investments Limited, which states it will provide the necessary financial support to ensure that the Company is a going concern for at least twelve months from the date of signing of these financial statements.
+The Directors have concluded that this support is still present, as evidenced by the letter of support from John Laing Investments Limited, which states its intention to provide the necessary financial support to ensure that the Company is a going concern for at least twelve months from the date of signing of these financial statements.
 The Directors have made enquiries of the directors of John Laing Investments Limited on the ability of John Laing Investments Limited to provide support to the Company.
 John Laing Investments Limited is a co-borrower under the John Laing Group's £650m corporate banking facilities of which £150 million expires in January 2022 and £500 million in July 2023.
-The total amount available on this facility at December 2019 was £307 million.
-Following investment disposals in the first half 2020 the amount available has not significantly changed.
+Net available financial resources at 30 June 2020 were £311 million, which is only slightly lower than the £314 million at 31 December 2019 as a result of investment disposals in the first half of 2020.
+John Laing Investments Limited has also recently announced it has agreed the sale of its interest in the IEP Phase 2 project which should result in a further £203 million being received in Q4 2020.
 Following these enquiries and understanding the financial position of John Laing Investments Limited, the Directors have reached the conclusion that John Laing Investments Limited has the ability to continue to support the Company.
 These financial statements have therefore been prepared on a going concern basis.